syedhasana/MergeSort/README.md

 ## Getting Started
 - Download and install VS code specific to your machine's OS from https://code.visualstudio.com
 - Download and install .Net Core SDK from https://www.microsoft.com/net/core#windowscmd
-- Import the Mergsort repository in your local folder
+- Import the Mergsort repository into your local folder
 - Open the command prompt and type the following command
 ```
   dotnet run